-Covid 19 coronavirus: Wage subsidy audit asks 39 to return money
+Covid 19 coronavirus: Wage subsidy audit asks 39 applicants to return money

 Questionable claims for substantial subsidies from within some business sectors has sparked concern the scheme is open to abuse.

-Companies and organisations are eligible to claim subsidies to help pay staff if they experience, or expect to experience, a 30 per cent decline in revenue for one month.
+Companies and organisations are eligible to claim subsidies to help pay staff if the business has experienced a minimum 30 per cent decline in "actual or predicted" revenue over a month compared with the same month last year, and the decrease is Covid-19 related.

 MSD group general manager employment Jayne Russell said applicants do not specify whether they are relying on actual or projected revenue loss at the point they apply so that information is not available.